Ali Al-Hamadi: Youth

 Al-Hamadi was eligible to play for both England and Iraq at international level and accepted a call-up to the Iraq U23 team in 2019, declaring for the country of his birth.

 In late 2019, Al-Hamadi received and accepted an invitation from the Iraq under-23s to join them in their preparations for the 2020 AFC U-23 Championship.
 Ali made his debut for and scored his first goal in October 2019.
 He was not included in the squad for the final tournament due to an injury he picked up at the training camp.

 Senior

 Ali received his first call-up to the senior national team in November 2021 as part of Iraq's squad for their 2022 FIFA World Cup qualifiers against South Korea and Syria, with Iraq's first choice striker Mohanad Ali out injured and Alaa Abbas still regaining fitness after his injury.
 Al-Hamadi was named in the starting line-up and made his debut on 11 November in a 1–1 draw against Syria before gaining his second cap in a 3–0 loss to South Korea on 16 November, playing the full match.

 In December 2023, he was named in the 26-man squad for the 2023 AFC Asian Cup in Qatar.

+On 31 March 2026, he scored the opening goal in the intercontinental play-off final against Bolivia taking Iraq to the 2026 FIFA World Cup - their first in 40 years.